Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays

 First, we perform an exact mapping of Hamiltonian~\eqref{eq:tJ-general} onto a new XXZ spin model comprised of the three spin-$1/2$ Schwinger spins~$\hat{\mathbf{S}}_j$, $\hat{\mathbf{I}}_{j,\downarrow}$ and $\hat{\mathbf{I}}_{j,\uparrow}$ with

 from which we obtain (up to a constant energy shift)

 We neglect a chemical potential term for the holes since we assume the total number of particles is conserved.
+The form of Eq.~\eqref{eq:tJ-XXZ} is very useful for our proposed implementation below, but we emphasize that the Schwinger spins are not mutually independent, i.e.~$[ \hat{S}^z_j, \hat{I}^{\pm}_{j,\sigma}] \neq 0$.

 The hole-hole interaction renormalizes the XXZ models and we find the following couplings related to Eq.~\eqref{eq:tJ-general} and~\eqref{eq:tJ-XXZ}:

-So far, we have performed exact transformations and re-written the $t$\,--\,$J$~model in terms of Schwinger bosons, which allows the implementation in a spin-1 manifold in e.g.\,ultracold molecule or Rydberg tweezer arrays.
+So far, we have performed exact transformations and re-written the $t$\,--\,$J$~model in terms of Schwinger bosons.
+The Schwinger spins have to fulfill the the number constraint~\eqref{eq:number_constraint}, which induces highly non-trivial spin-charge correlations and thus is beyond a simple spin-1/2 chain.
+Likewise, the construction can be formulated in terms of mutually hard-core bosonic statistics, i.e.\, $\a^\dagger_{j,\Sigma}\a^\dagger_{j,\Sigma'}=0$ for~$\Sigma=\downarrow,\uparrow,h$.

+The constraint can be elegantly implemented in a spin-1 manifold in e.g.\,ultracold molecule or Rydberg tweezer arrays.
 To this end, we propose two schemes, which either utilize dipolar spin exchange interactions to engineer the desired dynamics by Floquet driving, or directly enables the realization of Hamiltonian~\eqref{eq:tJ-XXZ} in three isolated Rydberg states.

 \textbf{Experimental proposal: Ultracold molecules.---}Ultracold polar molecules have recently demonstrated the realization of an anisotropic XXZ~model in a qubit subspace of rotational states~\cite{Christakis2023}, which can be achieved by Floquet engineering.
 There, the system consecutively time evolves under the resonant dipole-dipole interactions followed by fast qubit rotations, i.e. driving microwave transitions between rotational states.